Birds have a highly developed sense of light. In humans, we perceive light through our eyes.

 I hope this helps you understand why we feel the lighting category on our site is so important to your Bird’s well-being.
-A full-spectrum light and timer on top or there your birds cage can help address everything from behavioral issues to incessant egg laying.
+A full-spectrum light and timer on top of your birds cage can help address everything from behavioral issues to incessant egg laying.

 Keep your bird cage away from the direct air flow of warm air.
 Much like the problems you may have with fans blowing in the summer, the flow of air coming from the heat can cause your bird to over preen.